 1. Firstly, the wording of EMIR expressly makes a referrence to the agreement between clients of the defaulting clearing member on the one part and the non-defaulting clearing member on the other, the object of the said agreement being the commitment of the non-defaulting clearing member to accept a transfer of the assets and positions held by the defaulting clearing member for the account of its clients.

 A practical remark has been made that it would make sense for the defaulting clearing member to also be a party to these arrangements.

-Taking practical examples into account under the European Commodity Clearing AG (ECC) rules (see "ECCs approach to Segregation and Portability") legal basis for individual segregation is the collateral agreement for the passing through of collateral (NCM07) which has to be signed by the non-clearing member (NCM) requesting segregation, his clearing member and ECC.
+Taking practical examples into account, under the European Commodity Clearing AG (ECC) rules legal basis for individual segregation is the collateral agreement for the passing through of collateral (NCM07) which has to be signed by the non-clearing member (NCM) requesting segregation, his clearing member and ECC.

 Additionally a Close-out Netting Agreement has to be signed between the clearing member and the segregated non-clearing member as a precondition for the segregation.

 As all non-clearing members already have separate position accounts, no further technical setup is required for individual segregation of positions, as a segregated non-clearing member position account is technically identical to a regular account for this type of membership.

 3. The third situation involves contractual arrangements for the potential transfer of the client trades between the defaulting clearing member and its clients and any associated excess margin held by the defaulting clearing member.